survivejs/react-book/manuscript/04_implementing_notes.md

     // the benefits (easy to reason about, no side effects)
     // more than make up for it.
     //
-    // Libraries, such as Immutable.js, go one notch further. this.setState({
+    // Libraries, such as Immutable.js, go a notch further. this.setState({
       notes: this.state.notes.concat([{
         id: uuid.v4(),